prosvita/QIRIMTATARTILI/text/şamil_alâdin/__eger_sevsen/_chapter/şamil_alâdin__eger_sevsen_chapter_beşinci_bab.crh.md

-## Beşinci bab — Deveniñ boynında çañ
+## Beşinci bab — Deveniñ boynunda çañ

 Barakqa keldim.
 Saat endi on.